 - Available on wholesalers — If you plan to sell on Amazon, you should also have a manufacturer or supplier in mind to get the products from.
 (Check this list of private label manufacturers, if you have no idea where to start).

-- Weight and Dimensions of the Product – Shipping fees add up costs quickly.
+- Weight and Dimensions of the Product — Shipping fees add up costs quickly.
 A product that’s heavy or fragile will definitely have higher shipping fees than one that’s smaller and lighter.
-Look for a product that is simple, easy to pack and hassle-free to ship.
+Look for a product that is simple, easy to pack, and hassle-free to ship.

 You can build a part or full-time income online and it doesn't have to be challenging.
 Click here to see how.

-Read reviews of customers on Amazon.
+Read customer reviews of products you’re interested in on Amazon.